Legorobotdude/dream-pixel-forge/README.md

-# Image Studio
+# DreamPixelForge

-A modern GUI application for running Stable Diffusion locally on your machine.
+A modern GUI application for running Stable Diffusion locally on your machine, transforming your text prompts into stunning images.

 ## Features